Practical Clinical Concerns Regarding the DMDD Phenotype

 Tells tall tales; embellishes or exaggerates,

-and Criterion H of the TDD Draft Criteria (APA DSM5 Development, 2010a) states:
+and Criterion H of the DMDD Draft Criteria (APA DSM5 Development, 2010a) states:

 In the past year, there has never been a distinct period lasting more than one day during which abnormally elevated or expansive mood was present most of the day for most days, and the abnormally elevated or expansive mood was accompanied by the onset, or worsening, of three of the “B” criteria of mania,

-then technically, children who fit the FOH phenotype would be excluded from a TDD diagnosis and would continue to be diagnosed under the BP-NOS classification.
+then technically, children who fit the FOH phenotype would be excluded from a DMDD diagnosis and would continue to be diagnosed under the BP-NOS classification.

 However, due to practical clinical realities, we believe that this important differentiation is not what will happen.
-The combined effects of the following considerations will strongly bias towards a TDD classification:
+The combined effects of the following considerations will strongly bias towards a DMDD classification:

-- The fact that the TDD classification brings with it a less-imposing lifetime prognosis and the potential for lower stigma makes TDD a comparatively desirable diagnosis to BD.
+- The fact that the DMDD classification brings with it a less-imposing lifetime prognosis and the potential for lower stigma makes DMDD a comparatively desirable diagnosis to BD.
 While these issues should have nothing to do with assessing a child’s condition, in a real world devoid of biological markers, they assert tremendous pressure.

 Identification of hypomania in children is even more challenging than its identification in adults given its overlap with developmental behaviors.
 It is well established that “there is a generally low parent-child agreement in reporting symptoms of mania” (Stringaris et al., in review).
 Parents may not be as tuned in to pick up changes from baseline, the differences that would distinguish the behavior from developmental norms, or they may even regard the changed energy state as a relief from the irritable mood (Youngstrom et al., 2008).
 All of these diminish the likelihood of the hypomania receiving notice.